-There are supermarkets in nearby Karen where you will be able to purchase most grocery items.
+There are supermarkets where you can purchase most grocery items.
 There are also local markets that you will be able to visit.

 Phones

 Your team leaders will have mobile phones with local SIM cards.
 You can check with your own provider before departure about options.